urfdvw/CircuitPython-online-IDE-for-classes/README.md

 # CircuitPython online IDE for classes

-This project provides (almost) the same online ide as the [Cpy online IDE](https://github.com/urfdvw/CircuitPython-online-IDE).
+This project provides (almost) the same online IDE as the [Cpy online IDE](https://github.com/urfdvw/CircuitPython-online-IDE).
 However, in this project, teaching functions are provided:
-- students sign in the IDE by a unique 'nick name'
+- students sign in the IDE by a unique 'nicknames'
-- Instructors can monitor the students' editor code and console outputs according to their 'nick names'
+- Instructors can monitor the students' editor code and console outputs according to their 'nicknames'
 - Instructors can monitor multiple students

 With these additional functions, instructors can provide timely feedback to the students.